Sabelz/Master_Thesis_Alexander/README.md

 # 🟣 Folders in Repository  <a name="folders"/> 🟣

 # 🟣 Requirements <a name="requirements"/> 🟣
-Project was developed in Google Colab, installing gpytorch was required.
-Other packages already included<br /> Check [requirements](requirements.txt) for packages already included in Google Colab
+Project was developed in Google Colab, installing gpytorch, jaxopt was required.
+Other packages already included<br />

 # 🟣 Acknowledgements <a name="acknowledgements"/> 🟣
 Supervisor: Zheng Zhao - zheng.zhao@it.uu.se